 Advocacy | Being a visible and vocal champion of the arts, artists, and arts education.

 As the official county arts agency, it’s our goal to perpetuate a vibrant arts community that truly enhances the quality of life in Monmouth County.
-Whether you’re an artist or a member of the audience, you’re sure to benefit from what MA has to offer.
-We hope that you’ll even consider supporting us to help keep our area’s many artistic endeavors alive and well.
+Whether you’re an artist or a member of the audience, you’re sure to benefit from what Monmouth Arts has to offer.

 Our programs are made possible through funding from the Monmouth County Board of Chosen Freeholders, through the County Historical Commission, and the New Jersey State Council on the Arts/ Department of State, a partner agency of the National Endowment of the Arts.
 For more information about MA, please contact us at 732.212.1890.

-In 1973, an anonymous donor provided MA with funds to purchase Walter Reade’s Carlton Theatre in Red Bank.
+In 1973, an anonymous donor provided Monmouth Arts with funds to purchase Walter Reade’s Carlton Theatre in Red Bank.
 The theater was renamed the Count Basie Theatre in 1984 following the death of Red Bank native William James “Count” Basie.
-In 1999, MA and the Count Basie Theatre separated into two nonprofit organizations so that each organization could better focus on its individual mission.
+In 1999, Monmouth Arts and the Count Basie Theatre separated into two nonprofit organizations so that each organization could better focus on its individual mission.

-Today, through a variety of programs and services, MA continues to enrich the community by inspiring and fostering the arts throughout Monmouth County.
+Today, through a variety of programs and services, Monmouth Arts continues to enrich the community by inspiring and fostering the arts throughout Monmouth County.

 BOARD OF TRUSTEES

 Treasurer | Vickie J. Snoy

 Luke Breslin, Esq.| Chris Curcia | Leslie Curran | Peder Hagberg | Kim Honecker | Rich Murphy | Kristen Padovano | Melanie Penney, CPA | Lynn Reich | Victoria Reis | Barbara Reid | Michelle Williams | Darrell Willis